-This paper presents a framework for evaluating optimal menus of coverage levels in health insurance markets.
+This paper presents a framework for evaluating optimal menus of coverage levels in regulated health insurance markets.
 Our framework incorporates consumer heterogeneity along multiple dimensions, endogenous healthcare utilization, and menus of nonlinear insurance contracts among which traded contracts are endogenous.
-We emphasize the importance of distinguishing between the component of the private value of insurance that is a transfer, and the components that give insurance value beyond being a redistributive tool.
-We also emphasize that the redistributive component plays a large role in determining feasible allocations.
-Health is persistent, but insurance contracts often span only a short time.
-The implication is that a large part of insurable spending can be foreseen, and it may not be possible to align the private incentive to maximize one's own transfer with the social incentive to mitigate residual uncertainty.
+We show how willingness to pay for insurance can be decomposed between a transfer component that is only privately relevant, and the components that gives insurance value beyond as a redistributive tool.
+We also emphasize how the redistributive component plays a central role in determining feasible allocations: If premiums must be uniform, it may not be possible to align the private incentive to maximize one's own transfer with the social incentive to mitigate residual uncertainty.
 The presence of moral hazard means that the problem is more complicated than simply mandating full insurance for all.

-78The interpretation that consumers face a lottery over all elements of type, including preferences, is consistent with Harsanyi (1953, 1955).
+76The interpretation that consumers face a lottery over all elements of type, including preferences, is consistent with Harsanyi (1953, 1955).
 We take this approach because it permits a simple informal analysis, but refer the reader to Eden (2020) for an alternative potential approach.